 Sexual violence has been defined as “physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent,” including rape, sexual battery, and sexual coercion.

 The full text of the college’s sexual harassment policy is available on the Human Resources site.
-Please refer to Faculty-Student Consensual Relationships in this handbook for additional information.
+Please refer to the Title IX section of the college website and Faculty-Student Consensual Relationships in this handbook for additional information.

 For updates or comments on the contents of this page…